Last Songs Played

 The bandmates released an eponymous sophomore effort the following year, which spawned five Top Ten hits on the Hot Mainstream Rock chart.
 Two such singles, "December" and the symphonic "World I Know," also charted in the Hot 100 Top 40, demonstrating the band's crossover appeal and gathering multi-platinum sales for the album.
 Although Collective Soul's fan base began to wane upon the release of 1997's Disciplined Breakdown, the 1999 effort Dosage was a return to form, yielding the hit singles "Run" (another crossover hit) and "Heavy."
 Despite the band's best efforts, however, the post-grunge style had begun to suffer under the weight of the emerging nu-metal scene, and the band's heyday drew to a slow close.

 The band toured regularly into the next decade while working on numerous side projects.
 Kosche and Turpin released solo albums, and Ed Roland & the Sweet Tea Project released a debut LP, among other member ventures.
-Meanwhile, Johnny Rabb took over on drums, and guitarist Jesse Triplett replaced Kosche before Collective Soul returned with the LP See What You Started by Continuing in autumn 2015 on Vanguard.
+Meanwhile, Johnny Rabb took over on drums, and guitarist Jesse Triplett replaced Kosche before Collective Soul returned with the LP See What You Started by Continuing in October 2015 on Vanguard.
 This lineup of Collective Soul continued on the 2019 album Blood, which was released the year the band celebrated their 25th anniversary.
 Hot off their tour supporting Blood, the band issued the 2020 EP Half & Half, which paired new originals with covers of R.E.M. and Neil Young songs.
-Released in July 2022, "Vibrating" served as the title track to the band's 11th album, which appeared a month later. ~ James Christopher Monger
+The group's next LP, 2022's Vibrating, accentuated their heavier rock elements without abandoning the hooks that are one of their hallmarks.
+Two years later, Collective Soul realized a long-held ambition to release a double album.
+Clocking in at 20 songs, 2024's Here to Eternity offered the breadth of the band's sonic range.
+It was recorded at Elvis Presley's Palm Springs estate. ~ James Christopher Monger

 On Air96.9 The Eagle - Jacksonville's Classic Hits Logo